What is DRP?

 Requirements: The DRP student is required to have an hour-long weekly meeting with his or her mentor to discuss progress towards the goal of the project.
 Approximately four hours of independent work by the student is expected between meetings.
 At the end of the semester, the group of DRP participants will meet, and each DRP student will give a 15 minute talk on the semester's work.

-Qualifications: Any sophomore, junior, or senior is eligible to apply if (s)he has a strong background in physics, including at least the completion of the PHY301-- PHY316. sequence.
+Qualifications: Any sophomore, junior, or senior with a strong background in physics is elegible to apply, including at least the completion of the PHY301-- PHY316. sequence.
 Freshmen or others with unusual background will be considered on a case-by-case basis.
 There is a selection of projects with no prerequisite.

 Applications: The applications are available each fall and spring semester in the first or second week of classes.